shpml/fundamentals/11_chapter/12_assessment.md

 Now it's time to submit you code!
 Submit your link to your Github repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).

+*Don't worry if you had trouble finishing up the memory game.
+Go ahead and submit what you have and you'll be able to review it with your instructor soon enough!*

 #### Taking it further on your own

 Our game could use a few finishing touches.
 Take some time to think about how you might reset the game board to play again.
 What if you wanted to keep track of score?

+---
+How was your Fundamentals Experience?
+Take a [quick survey](feedback.md) to give us your feedback!